 A “desktop service” incorporates many things.
 The delivery of an operating system environment: but there’s more.
 The provision of applications.
 Access to data.
 Creation of user accounts; the granting of access rights.
 Access to services such as email, file storage.
 Understanding what applications are used and when.
 The ability to print.
 A desktop service has a range of components that are key to delivering an environment that is reliable and cost effective.

 RES Software have recently released a number of updates, new releases and patents that help put the Service into desktop-as-a-service.
 When considering your own enterprise desktop environment, or enhancing your DaaS offering – what tools are you using to automate delivery?
 Does the updated RES portfolio assist?

-In “Dell a Virtualization Management Leader?” posted almost a year ago, we explored how Dell might combine the product assets that it has licensed from DynamicOps (sold by Dell as VIC Creator – see the product review here).
+On July 2nd 2012, Dell announced that it has entered into a definitive agreement to buy Quest Software.
+Quest will become part of the Dell Software Group, which is being run by John Swainson, formerly the CEO of CA. In “Dell a Virtualization Management Leader?” posted almost a year ago, we explored how Dell might combine the product assets that it has licensed from DynamicOps (sold by Dell as VIS Creator – see the product review here).
 The basic idea was the monitoring of the virtualized environment would be combined with the ability of VIS Creator to dynamically provision services so that dynamically provisioned services could be offered with performance and availability assurances.
 The idea that Dell could bring the entire portfolio of Quest assets to bear fundamentally transforms both the notion of automated service assurance of dynamically provisioned services, and the entire systems management business.
-Continue reading Dell Transforms Virtualization Management with Quest Buy
+Continue reading News: Dell Transforms Virtualization Management with Quest Acquisition